XantreDev/preact-signals-talk/presentation/slides.md

 effects

 Writing part:
+- show that effects is executed immediately after run
 - show how effects reacts on signal change
 - how to dispose effect
 - show example with conditional execution of effect (add logCounter signal)